Romantic Tales from Old Korea

 - About the Author(s)

-Brother Anthony of Taize, TranslatorBrother Anthony of Taizé (An Sonjae) was born in 1942 in the UK.
+Brother Anthony of Taize, TranslatorBrother Anthony of Taizé (An Sonjae) was born in 1941 in England.
 He studied Medieval and Modern Languages at Oxford and in 1969 he joined the Taizé Community in France.
 He taught English literature at Sogang University, Seoul, for nearly three decades.
 He is emeritus professor at Sogang University and chair-professor at Dankook University.
 Since 1990 he has published more than forty volumes of translated works by such esteemed Korean authors as Ku Sang, Ko Un, Cheon Sang-byeong, Shin Kyeong-nim, Park Yuhui, Yi Mun-yol, and Do Jong-hwan.
 Since January 2011 he has been president of the Royal Asiatic Society s Korea branch.
 He received the Korean government s Award of Merit, Jade Crown class, in October 2008 for his work to spread knowledge of Korean literature throughout the world.
 In 2015 he was awarded an honorary MBE (Member of the British Empire) by Queen Elizabeth for his contributions to Anglo- Korean relations.
 Robert D. Neff is a freelancer writer and historical researcher specializing in Korean history during the late 19th and early 20th centuries.
 His writings have appeared in various newspapers, and books including Korean through Western Eyes, Westerner s Life in Korea, Christian Science Monitor, Royal Asiatic Society-Korea Branch Transactions, Korea Times, Korea Herald and Jeju Weekly.

 - Supporting Resources